 Seattle is the perfect starting point for many road trips, but nothing is more exciting than going on a Seattle to Yellowstone road trip.
 This may be the most iconic national park in the United States, so most people want to visit it at least once.

-Several years ago, I had a summer wedding to attend in South Dakota and decided to do a road trip across the country to get there.
+Several years ago, I had a summer wedding in South Dakota and decided to make a road trip across the country to get there.
 I had never driven east of Idaho before, so I couldn’t wait to start creating my itinerary.
 While I was excited to spend one day in the Badlands, my main excitement was the Seattle to Yellowstone drive, as I couldn’t wait to see this beautiful area.

 Best Time to Visit Yellowstone

 You can visit Yellowstone National Park any time throughout the year, but you should note the park does get snow in the winter.
 That means some roads will be closed, so you’ll want to check the official site before you plan your trip.

 Summer brings beautiful weather and plenty of wildlife, but the crowds are also massive.
 I did go to Yellowstone in July and could still see the sites I had on my list, but I also had to wait in traffic during peak hours.
 You’ll also need to book your accommodation months in advance (as in the winter before).

 That said, spring or fall are the best times to visit Yellowstone National Park.
 Accommodations will be cheaper, there won’t be as many people, and you’ll still have great weather.
 You can check out everything you need to know before visiting Yellowstone to help you plan.

 How Long is the Drive From Seattle to Yellowstone National Park?